Fair Graph Machine Learning under Adversarial Missingness Processes: Introduction

 \subsection{Related Work}

-\textbf{Fairness in graph machine learning.} We divide the work in this area into three main directions (pre-processing, extended objective functions, and adversarial learning).
-FairOT, FairDrop, FairSIN, EDITS, and Graphair are pre-processing techniques that remove the bias from the graph before training \cite{fairot,fairdrop,fairsin,edits,graphair}.
-Fairwalk, Crosswalk, Debayes, MONET, NIFTY, FairVGNN, PFR-AX, FairSAD, and FairGAE modify the objective function of GNNs to learn fair representations during training \cite{fairwalk,crosswalk,debayes,monet,agarwal2021towards,wang2022improving_short,merchant2023disparity,zhu2024fair, fan2021fair}.
-CFC, FLIP, DKGE, and Debias train adversarial networks along with GNN for fair prediction \cite{cfc,cfc2,kg,zhang2018mitigating}.
-However, different from our work, all these methods require fully observed sensitive attributes to incorporate fairness considerations.
+\textbf{Fairness in graph machine learning.} {Our work is focused on group fairness \cite{pessach2022review,dong2023fairness}}.
+Existing work can be grouped into pre-processing, extended objectives, and adversarial learning.
+Pre-processing methods such as FairOT, FairDrop, FairSIN, EDITS, and Graphair remove bias from the graph before training \citep{fairot,fairdrop,fairsin,edits,graphair}.
+Objective-based methods—including Fairwalk, Crosswalk, Debayes, MONET, NIFTY, FairVGNN, PFR-AX, FairSAD, and FairGAE—modify GNN losses to learn fair representations \citep{fairwalk,crosswalk,debayes,monet,agarwal2021towards,wang2022improving_short,merchant2023disparity,zhu2024fair,fan2021fair}.
+Adversarial methods such as CFC, FLIP, DKGE, and Debias jointly train GNNs with adversaries for fair prediction \citep{cfc,cfc2,kg,zhang2018mitigating}.
+All these require fully observed sensitive attributes.

-\textbf{Missing Data Imputation and fairness.} Missing data can be imputed using unconditional mean, reconstruction, preferential attachment, autoencoders, etc. \cite{donders2006gentle,pereira2020reviewing,huisman2009imputation}.
-The traditional procedure for handling missing data is independent imputation---i.e., to first impute the missing values and then solve the task \cite{rossi2021unreasonable,buck1960method}.
-SAT is a matching-based GNN for graphs with missing attributes \cite{chen2020learning}, but it does not account for fairness.
-Training a classifier from imputed data can amplify the bias of a machine learning model, as discussed in \cite{subramoniandiscrimination,zhang2021assessing,feng2023adapting, guha2024automated, martinez2019fairness, fricke2020missing,mansoor2022impact}.
-Some studies try to generate fair feature imputations \cite{subramoniandiscrimination, feng2023adapting, jeong2022fairness, zhang2022fairness}.
+\textbf{Missing Data Imputation and fairness.} Missing data can be imputed using unconditional mean, reconstruction, preferential attachment, autoencoders, etc. \citep{donders2006gentle,pereira2020reviewing,huisman2009imputation}.
+The traditional procedure for handling missing data is independent imputation---i.e., to first impute the missing values and then solve the task \citep{rossi2021unreasonable,buck1960method}.
+SAT is a matching-based GNN for graphs with missing attributes \citep{chen2020learning}, but it does not account for fairness.
+Training a classifier from imputed data can amplify the bias of a machine learning model, as discussed in \citep{subramoniandiscrimination,zhang2021assessing,feng2023adapting, guha2024automated, martinez2019fairness, fricke2020missing,mansoor2022impact}.
+Some studies try to generate fair feature imputations \citep{subramoniandiscrimination, feng2023adapting, jeong2022fairness, zhang2022fairness}.
 However, as the approaches discussed earlier, these methods do not consider missing sensitive information and require full knowledge of the sensitive attributes for fairness intervention.